warren-bank/testing-readme-before-commit/README.md

     * if there are no functions, then there's no need to create the contextual variables that would normally be available (in scope) to functions;
     * when it's appropriate to do so, eliminating this step makes the performance cost (of processing the corresponding rules array data set) extremely low.

-## Security Considerations / Vectors of Attack:

-  * In order for a blackhat (nefarious individual) to exploit [this addon](https://github.com/warren-bank/moz-rewrite), the following would need to occur:
-    1. install the addon
-    2. gain access to and modify some browser preferences
-    3. save a (javascript) file to a known path on the file system

-  * If a blackhat were to accomplish these "3 steps", among other things&hellip; they would be capable of the following:
-    * forward a message back to themself (into the cloud) that contains:
-      * a record of all requested domains along with their associated cookies
-      * contents of files that are accessible from the file system
-    * add/edit/delete files that are accessible from the file system

-  * Pretty scary stuff&hellip; can this really happen?
-    * first I need to say upfront that I'm _**NO SECURITY EXPERT**_&hellip;<br>
-      please take anything I say here as my own personal opinions, and nothing more.
-    * I can only see two ways that these "3 steps" could all occur:
-      1. evil addon:
-         * you intentionally install this (good) addon [step 1], since this step cannot be done silently
-         * you also intentionally install a different (bad) addon, which would be able to accomplish [steps 2-3]
-      2. evil roommate:
-         * if another person were able to:
-           * log onto your computer
-           * load Firefox using your profile<br>
-            <sub>( Firefox [supports multiple user profiles](https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles), but [doesn't natively support password protecting access to using them](https://support.mozilla.org/en-US/questions/807379) )</sub>

-           then this person would be free to configure your environment in a way that allows them to spy. (ie: all "3 steps")

 ## A fork that isn't a fork&hellip;
 ##### a spoon, maybe?